LucasZapico/lowpm/project/user-stories/user-stories.md

 ### hanlde nested project structures

 As a user I want to be able to leverage lowpm config from any level of a project.
 I should be able to create docs and dirs where ever I am.

+### when In list view I want a way to related tasks

+I was writing some task down in list view and I had some child task or sibiing tasks